hellokatechan/pharmacy_claims_SQL/README.md

 ```
 #### 2
-The following SQL query is set up to questions like * how many unique members are over 65 years of age?* and * how many prescription did they fill?*
+The following SQL query is set up to questions like *how many unique members are over 65 years of age?
+Answer: 2* and *how many prescription did they fill?
+Answer: 7*

 <img width="573" alt="raw dataset" src=https://raw.githubusercontent.com/hellokatechan/pharmacy_claims_SQL/main/MARKDOWNS/case_logic.png>